-The hike from the parking lot meeting point at Blue Mountains Country Park (Bláfjöll) to Thrihnukagigur volcano is an integral part of the tour, not only because of the breathtaking scenery, but also because it’s one of only two options in order to get to the base of the volcano.
+The hike from the parking lot meeting point at Blue Mountains Country Park (Bláfjöll) to Thrihnukagigur volcano is an integral part of the tour, not only because of the breathtaking scenery, but also because it’s one of only two options (see helicopter tour) in order to get to the base of the volcano.

 The distance walked is approximately 3 km/2 miles and it usually takes about 50 minutes for participants to complete the hike (depending on the group).
 After the descent into the volcano, guests walk back the same way.

 The image on the right (click on it for a larger view) gives an idea of what it’s all about.
 The photo is taken from the top of the volcano and shows the Blue Mountains on the horizon.